tushartushar/taksidiotis/guide.md

 <img src="https://github.com/tushartushar/taksidiotis/blob/master/Photos/Odeon_of_Herodes_Atticus.jpg"><br/>
 [click for more information regarding access, history and upcoming events](http://greekfestival.gr/en/venues/view/odeon-of-herodes-atticus)

+* To Treno Sto Rouf : Opened in 1997, the venue is housed in an Italian passenger wagon dating back to 1950.
+Though small, the stage is fully-equipped and hosts lectures, musical performances and of course, theatrical works.
+Plus, the wagon is equipped with a mechanism that stimulated the comforting motion of a train.
+To Treno Sto Rouf’s agenda is rich and varied with educational programs, theatrical performances for adults and children, exhibitions and other cultural events.
+This little hidden gem is located less than 10 minutes from the nightlife hub of Gazi and certainly deserves a visit.
+Whether you are in the mood for a play, a performance or simply a drink in an unusual venue, To Treno Sto Rouf is undeniably one of the best-kept secrets in Athens.

 ## Cinema

 * Cine Thisseon: With a direct view to the one and only Acropolis, Cine Thisseon is a classic summer open air cinema in Athens to check out.
 Showing films since 1935, it can be found on the paved walkway that connects Thission with Filoppapou Hill.
 Typically, the operation of the cinema begins the last week of April or the first week of May and ends in late October. [click to see location](https://goo.gl/maps/L2ENKs1wHb12)